codahale/veil/docs/src/design/schnorr.md

 > 4. Compute the hash $\text{SHA2}_{512}(R||A||M)$ and reduce it mod $L$ to get a scalar $h$.
 > 5. Accept if $8(S·B)−8R−8(h·A)=0$.

-Rejecting $S \geq L$ makes the scheme SUF-CMA secure, and rejecting small order $A$ values makes the scheme strongly binding. `veil.schnorr`'s use of ristretto255's canonical point and scalar encoding routines obviate the need for these checks.
+Rejecting $S \geq L$ makes the scheme sUF-CMA secure, and rejecting small order $A$ values makes the scheme strongly binding. `veil.schnorr`'s use of ristretto255's canonical point and scalar encoding routines obviate the need for these checks.
 Likewise, ristretto255 is a prime order group, which obviates the need for cofactoring in verification.

-When implemented with a prime order group and canonical encoding routines, The Schnorr signature scheme is [strongly unforgeable under chosen message attack (SUF-CMA) in the random oracle model][schnorr-cma] and [even with practical cryptographic hash functions][schnorr-hash].
+When implemented with a prime order group and canonical encoding routines, The Schnorr signature scheme is [strongly unforgeable under chosen message attack (sUF-CMA) in the random oracle model][schnorr-cma] and [even with practical cryptographic hash functions][schnorr-hash].
 As a consequence, the signatures are non-malleable.

 ## Indistinguishability and Pseudorandomness